How to configure the local validator with Bitcoin Testnet4

 Now that everything is setup correctly, we can now deploy our program and begin interacting with it.
 The deploy step will prove everything works correctly.

-And if you are running the local validator binary directly from the command-line, set the --rpc-endpoint flag so it overwrites the leader_rpc_endpoint in the arch-cli config if this information was not changed:
+And if you are running the local validator binary directly from the command-line, set the --rpc-url flag to specify your validator endpoint:

 We hope this guide has been helpful, but as always, feel free to ask question within our Discord dev-chat or submit issues within out public-issues repo.